basit1327/vote_polling_frontend_angular2/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.23.

 ## Installing NPM Packages
-#### run <npm install> in the root directory to install the required npm packages for the first time
+#### run 'npm install' in the root directory to install the required npm packages for the first time

 ### Config